lundqvistr/manual_medfak_research_data/manual.md

 3 | m | 42 | 24 | B

 ### Variable names
-Our recommendation is to use a simple structure since it works everywhere.
+We  recommend using a simple structure as it well works everywhere.
 Be consistent.

 #### Use names in English
 - Do not use diacritics such as _å_, _ä_, _ö_ or the like in variable names